 A Multi-Center Study of Ibrutinib in Combination With MEDI4736 in Subjects With Relapsed or Refractory Lymphomas

-The purpose of this study is to evaluate the efficacy, safety and tolerability of the combination treatment of ibrutinib and MEDI4736 in patients with relapsed or refractory lymphomas.
+The purpose of this study is to evaluate the efficacy, safety and tolerability of the combination treatment of ibrutinib and MEDI4736 in subjects with relapsed or refractory lymphomas.

 Stanford is currently not accepting patients for this trial.
 For more information, please contact Cancer Clinical Trials Office (CCTO), 650-498-7061.